 All pupils are under the care of their resident Housemaster, who is their day-to-day mentor and is responsible for looking after them throughout their time at Charterhouse.

 Each Housemaster also has a team of around six tutors.
-Every pupil is allocated a tutor who takes a particular interest in his academic work and extra-curricular commitments.
+Every pupil is allocated a tutor who takes a particular interest in his/her academic work and co-curricular commitments.
 A tutor has around two pupils to look after in each of the five year groups giving a very good tutor/pupil ratio.
 Tutors meet with their tutees each week in the 15 minute mid-morning tutorials and on the tutor’s weekly duty night in House.
 One of these tutors will be appointed the Assistant Housemaster; he or she too will have a very close working knowledge of the House.

 Housemasters and the Assistant Head (Pastoral) are supported by a resident Matron who looks after the domestic needs of each pupil in the House, dispenses routine medication and offers homely advice and support.